qmk/qmk_firmware/docs/feature_rgblight.md

     rgblight_layers = my_rgb_layers;
 }
 ```
+Note: For split keyboards with two controllers, both sides need to be flashed when updating the contents of rgblight_layers.

+### Enabling and disabling lighting layers

+Everything above just configured the definition of each lighting layer.
-Finally, we enable and disable the lighting layers whenever the state of the keyboard changes:
+We can now enable and disable the lighting layers whenever the state of the keyboard changes:

 ```c
 layer_state_t layer_state_set_user(layer_state_t state) {